 More information about studying here as an international student can be found at http://www.ukcisa.org.uk/

-We are registered as a higher education provider with HEFCE (Higher Education Funding Council for England).
+UWL is registered as a higher education provider with the Office for Students (OfS).

-You can submit digital audition clips to qualify for your first round audition, but please note that if successful you will be required to travel to be seen in person for your recall audition - this can either be at our school in London or at one of our international auditions centres.
+You can submit digital audition clips to qualify for your first round audition, If successful you would normally required to travel to be seen in person for your recall audition.
+However, we will adapt our policy on a case by case basis.
+We will continually review our policy in line with current government guidelines in regards to Covid-19.

 You can upload your audition clips to Vimeo, YouTube, DropBox, WeTransfer or similar and share with email@example.com

-• Applications for our 1 or 2 Year Diploma Courses should be made directly through our website.
-You should mention in the 'any other information' field that you would like an international audition.
+Applications for our 1 Year PGDip/MA Course and MFA should be made directly through our website.
+You should mention in the 'any other information' field that you would like an international audition

-• Email email@example.com after submitting your application with links to your digital audition clips which count for your first round audition.
+- Email firstname.lastname@example.org after submitting your application with links to your digital audition clips which count for your first round audition.
 You must make sure that you follow the guidelines for digital audition clips and submit all relevant material.
+Incomplete applications will not be accepted.

-• We will contact you when the audition clips have been considered and, if successful, we will book your recall audition at the international centre of your choice.
+- We will contact you when the audition clips have been reviewed and, if successful, we will contact you to book a recall audition either on-site or online.

 For more information email email@example.com